 With DocuWare, the Instructional department had the flexibility to archive current and out-of-date curriculum, thereby maintaining the connection between past student and curriculum records.
 The new college-wide initiative of enhanced advising was made possible because student information could be shared electronically between Student Services, Financial Aid, Registration and Faculty Advisors.

-The Authorized DocuWare Partner and college’s IT vendor, Ricoh USA, installed DocuWare in a customized and staggered roll, which worked extremely well for all departments involved.
-Hoyt said: “We thought moving our documents into DocuWare would be a long process, but with the ability to customize our approach thanks to our vendor and DocuWare, we’ve exceeded our 5 year Title III grant goal of number of documents digitized at year 3.
+DocuWare was implemented in a customized and staggered rollout which worked extremely well for all departments involved.
+“We thought moving our documents into DocuWare would be a long process, but with the ability to customize our approach, we’ve exceeded our five year Title III grant goal of number of documents digitized at year three.
 This means we’ve made a 332% improvement in digitizing our documents.
-Which makes us all very happy,”
+Which makes us all very happy,” stated Hoyt.